OpenLiberty/tutorial-microprofile/README.md

 Please ensure all of the prerequisites have been installed before continuing with these instructions.
 Clone down this repository https://github.com/OpenLiberty/tutorial-microprofile.git and navigate to this repository.
-Change branch to module 4 tutorial-microprofile
+Change branch to module 4 of tutorial-microprofile:

 *git checkout module4*

 ### Enabling Static Configuration Properties